jpillora/cloud-torrent/README.md

 * Use go modules with go 1.12
 * Upgrade torrnet engine API from github.com/anacrolix/torrent

-This fork using version number above 1.0.0
+This fork use version number above 1.0.0.

 ### Features